-There are 565 local governing bodies across Australia.
+There are 571 local governing bodies across Australia including the Australian Capital Territory.

 The Australian Government, through the Department of Infrastructure and Regional Development contributes to the prosperity of the economy and the wellbeing of all Australians by assisting local governments to manage their own futures, including providing essential services and developing effective planning initiatives.

 Ernst & Young was commissioned to prepare a report on infrastructure financing for local government.
 The report ‘Strong foundations for sustainable local infrastructure: Connecting communities, projects, finance and funds’ was released on 18 June 2012.

 Information on supplementary local roads funding for South Australian local governments.